 Tracking the Suicidal Urge

-Suicidal feelings have a range from soft to intense, but if you are feeling any level of suicidal urges right now, don’t feel as if you have to wait until you’re in the throes of torment to reach out for help.
-If you can learn to catch your suicidal urges when they’re in the soft stage, you can often stop yourself from falling into the pit of desperation and torment.
+Suicidal urges have a range from soft to intense, but if you are feeling any level of suicidal urges right now, don’t feel as if you have to wait until you’re in the throes of torment to reach out for help.
+If you can learn to catch your suicidal urges when they’re in the soft stage (for instance, at depression), you can often stop yourself from falling into the pit of desperation and torment.
 In the territory of the suicidal urge, your capacity for emotional awareness and articulation can literally save your life!

 If you’re feeling suicidal here in the the U.S., you can call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
 Suicidal feelings can be very isolating, and this lifeline exists to give people the support they need to make it through the dark periods in their lives.
 If you or anyone you know is feeling suicidal, please let them know that free, safe, confidential help is available.